REBEL RANCH

 Abraham at 5 months old

-Photo Copyright © Rebel Ranch Owner (Photographer)In the left photo (taken on 2 June 2020), Abraham is a 5 month old bull calf, born on 6 January 2020.
-He was orphaned prior to being weaned and is on the small side, but hopefully will grow as he ages.
+Photo Copyright © Rebel Ranch Owner (Photographer)In the left photo (taken on 2 June 2020), Abraham is a five-month-old bull calf, born on 6 January 2020.
+He was orphaned before being weaned and is on the small side, but hopefully will grow as he ages.
 He eats treats from our hands and loves having his head, neck, chest and back scratched.

 In the right photo (taken on 14 April 2021), Abraham is 16 months old, has grown a lot (almost tripled in size), is filling in very nicely and looking more and more like a bull should.
-He is now only a few inches shorter than the full grown cows, is still growing and trying to breed them.
+He is now only a few inches shorter than the full-grown cows and is still growing and trying to breed them.
 JD has leaned across his back many times, scratching down the other side.
-He even sat on Abraham and the bull didn't move, or fuss!
+He even sat on Abraham, and the bull didn't move or fuss!
 It was like he didn't care someone was sitting on him.

 Abraham at 16 months old